kubevela/kubevela.github.io/versioned_docs/version-v0.3.5/platform-builder-guide/design-abstraction/definition-and-templates.md

 This documentation explains how to register and manage available *components* and *traits* in your platform with `WorkloadDefinition` and `TraitDefinition`, so your end users could "assemble" them into a `Application` resource.

-> All definition objects are expected to be maintained and installed by platform team, think them as *capability providers* in your platform.
+> All definition objects are expected to be maintained and installed by Administrator, think them as *capability providers* in your platform.

 ## Overview